Auto-exploration for online reinforcement learning: Auto-exploration for tabular RL

-In this section, we condense the regularized cost $c(s,a) + h^{\pi(\cdot \vert s)}(s)$ into $c(s,a)$ for simplicity, similar to~\cite[Section 4]{li2024stochastic}.
-This can be done since $\pi$ is a fixed policy during policy evaluation, i.e.,~estimation of $Q^\pi$.
-We also denote $\cZ := \cS \times \cA$ as the state-action pair space.
+In this section and in policy evaluation for function approximation (Section~\ref{sec:spmd_linear}), we condense the regularized cost $c(s,a) + h^{\pi(\cdot \vert s)}(s)$ into $c(s,a)$ for simplicity, similar to~\cite{li2024stochastic}.
+This can be done since $\pi$ is a fixed policy during policy evaluation.
+We denote the state-action space, $\cZ := \cS \times \cA$.